raspy135/Qun-mk2/README.md

 SHIFT + NO | Toggle between Monitor mode and Mixer

-When you are in mixer mode, press SHIFT + NO again, or shift + turn dial to the end, you can enter to the monitor mode.
+When you are in mixer mode, press SHIFT + NO again, or SHIFT + turn dial to the end, you can enter to the monitor mode.

 ### Extra Processing